timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 s
 ```

 Now we can see that any substring that exists in the string will be a prefix of one of the suffixes.
-We can use this observation to build a trie containing the suffixes and then use the same tree traversal algorithm we used before to search for a substring.
+We can use this observation to build a trie containing all the suffixes and then use the same tree traversal algorithm we used before to search for a substring:

 {:refdef: style="text-align: center;"}
 ![Suffix Tree 1](/assets/images/suffix-tree-1.png)
 {: refdef}

-As we can see, there are many "internal" nodes between the root and leaves that have a single child.
-We can compress the tree by combining the values of these edges into a single edge.
+As we can see, there are many "internal" nodes between the root and the leaves that have a single child.
+We can compress the tree by combining the values of these edges into a single edge and removing the nodes in-between:

 {:refdef: style="text-align: center;"}
 ![Suffix Tree 2](/assets/images/suffix-tree-2.png)
 {: refdef}

 This compressed tree is also called a radix tree.
-We can also save even more space by replacing substrings that lie on edges with intervals that point to the start and end of the substrings:
+We can also save some space by replacing substrings that lie on the edges with intervals that point to the start and end of the substrings:

 {:refdef: style="text-align: center;"}
 ![Suffix Tree 3](/assets/images/suffix-tree-3.png)
 {: refdef}

 Now we have a performance issue to consider.
-While we can query a suffix tree in linear time (`O(m)`, where `m` is the length of the string we want to search for) by simply walking down the tree and following the correct edge, the time complexity for constructing the tree is somewhat slow.
+While we can query a suffix tree in linear time `O(m)`, where `m` is the length of the string we want to search for, by simply walking down the tree and following the correct edge, the time complexity for constructing the tree is somewhat slow.
 This is because we need to build the tree and then compress it, which increases the complexity to `O(n^2)`, where `n` is the number of characters in the source text.

 To address this issue, we can use Ukkonen's algorithm to construct a suffix tree in linear time.

 # Ukkonen's Algorithm

-In my opinion, it may not be immediately intuitive and may require multiple read-throughs to fully grasp, but — appologies for the double negative — it is not incomprehensible.
+Some say that Ukkonen's algorithm is a bit hard to grasp.
+In my opinion, it may not be immediately intuitive and may require a couple of read-throughs to fully grasp, but — appologies for the double negative — it is not incomprehensible.
 On Stack Overflow, there is an excellent [thread](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english) containing various explanations and implementations of the algorithm that may help with understanding how it works.
-I highly recommend reading it.
+It's by far and away the best resource I found on the topic, I highly recommend reading it.

-We will analyze the algorithm using the word `velvetveil`, that contains multiple repeating characters, as an example.
-(Something like `velvetrevolver` would, of course, be more appropriate to be on par with previous examples, but we will try to keep the example as simple as possible.)
+We will analyze the algorithm using the word `velvetveil` that contains multiple repeating characters as an example.
+(Something like `velvetrevolver` would, of course, be more appropriate to be on par with previous examples, but we will try to keep the example short and simple.)
 As you may have noticed, it's actually two words, but since the space is just another character, we remove it for simplicity.
 We start constructing the tree from the first character `v`, progressing to the end until we reach the last `l`.

-We will use the word `velvetveil`, which has multiple repeating characters, as an example to analyze the algorithm.
-(Something like `velvetrevolver` would be more fitting with the previous examples, but we will try to keep the example as simple as possible.)
-As you may have noticed, it is actually two words, but we will remove the space between them to keep the example short.
-We will start constructing the tree with the first character `v` and progress to the end until we reach the last character `l`.

-Before we start with the first letter, we need to introduce two helper variables: the `remainder` and the active point.
+Before we start with the first character, we need to introduce two helper variables: the `remainder` and the active point.

 The `remainder` keeps track of how many suffixes we need to add during each step.
 As we go through the string character by character, we consider each character to be a suffix.
 However, if we encounter a character that is already present in the tree, we increment the `remainder`, meaning that we will need to take it into account when processing the next character.